 2.1 Implement and advocate for initiatives that conserve the city's natural environment.
 2.2 Activate the city's natural bushland and open spaces, fostering enhanced community stewardship of these areas 2.3 Promote and educate our community on sustainable practices and encourage practicable take up of more sustainable life-choices.
 2.4 Conserve and care for our city's biodiversity 2.5 Plan for and ensure that development in our city is sustainable and resilient.
 3.7 Public funds and assets are managed strategically, transparently and efficiently 3.8 Provide strong governance for all Council activities 4.3 Responsibly manage growth and development, with respect for the environment, heritage and character of our city.
-4.3 4.5 Plar Responsibly manage growth and development, with respect for the environment, heritage and character of our city.
+4.5 Responsibly manage growth and development, with respect for the environment, heritage and character of our city.
 Work in partnership with the State Government to achieve positive planning outcomes.
-Inning Priority 5 also gives effect to the Western City District Plan's Themes and Priorities: 4.5 Plar Work in partnership with the State Government to achieve positive planning outcomes.
-4.5 Plar Work in partnership with the State Government to achieve positive planning outcomes. nning Priority 5 also gives effect to the Western City District Plan's Themes and Priorities: 4.5 Plar SUST Work in partnership with the State Government to achieve positive planning outcomes.
-Inning Priority 5 also gives effect to the Western City District Plan's Themes and Priorities: TAINABILITY 4.5 Plar SUST W12 W13 Work in partnership with the State Government to achieve positive planning outcomes.
-Inning Priority 5 also gives effect to the Western City District Plan's Themes and Priorities: TAINABILITY Protecting and improving the health and enjoyment of the District's waterways 4.5 Plar SUST W12 Work in partnership with the State Government to achieve positive planning outcomes.
-Inning Priority 5 also gives effect to the Western City District Plan's Themes and Priorities: TAINABILITY Protecting and improving the health and enjoyment of the District's waterways Creating a Parkland City urban structure and identity, with South Creek as a defining spatial element 4.5 Plar SUST W12 W13 W14 Work in partnership with the State Government to achieve positive planning outcomes.
-Inning Priority 5 also gives effect to the Western City District Plan's Themes and Priorities: TAINABILITY Protecting and improving the health and enjoyment of the District's waterways Creating a Parkland City urban structure and identity, with South Creek as a defining spatial element Protecting and enhancing bushland and biodiversity 4.5 Plar SUST W12 W13 W14 W15 Work in partnership with the State Government to achieve positive planning outcomes.
+Inning Priority 5 also gives effect to the Western City District Plan's Themes and Priorities: 4.5 Plan Work in partnership with the State Government to achieve positive planning outcomes. nning Priority 5 also gives effect to the Western City District Plan's Themes and Priorities: 4.5 Plan SUST Work in partnership with the State Government to achieve positive planning outcomes.
+Inning Priority 5 also gives effect to the Western City District Plan's Themes and Priorities: TAINABILITY 4.5 Plan SUS1 W12 Work in partnership with the State Government to achieve positive planning outcomes. nning Priority 5 also gives effect to the Western City District Plan's Themes and Priorities: 4.5 Plan Work in partnership with the State Government to achieve positive planning outcomes.
+Inning Priority 5 also gives effect to the Western City District Plan's Themes and Priorities: TAINABILITY Protecting and improving the health and enjoyment of the District's waterways 4.5 Plan SUS1 W12 W13 Work in partnership with the State Government to achieve positive planning outcomes.
+Inning Priority 5 also gives effect to the Western City District Plan's Themes and Priorities: TAINABILITY Protecting and improving the health and enjoyment of the District's waterways Creating a Parkland City urban structure and identity, with South Creek as a defining spatial element 4.5 Plan SUST W12 W13 W14 W15 Work in partnership with the State Government to achieve positive planning outcomes.
+Inning Priority 5 also gives effect to the Western City District Plan's Themes and Priorities: TAINABILITY Protecting and improving the health and enjoyment of the District's waterways Creating a Parkland City urban structure and identity, with South Creek as a defining spatial element Protecting and enhancing bushland and biodiversity 4.5 Plan SUST W12 W13 W14 Work in partnership with the State Government to achieve positive planning outcomes.
 Inning Priority 5 also gives effect to the Western City District Plan's Themes and Priorities: TAINABILITY Protecting and improving the health and enjoyment of the District's waterways Creating a Parkland City urban structure and identity, with South Creek as a defining spatial element Protecting and enhancing bushland and biodiversity Increasing urban tree canopy cover and delivering Green Grid connections